zaheer9/hawtdawg-all-ears/faq.md

 # FAQ
 How many photos can I post?

+Where do I list my favorite treats